 Government policy has indicated that a move to more sustainable models of financing and funding home retrofit is required.
 They have asked SEAI to develop a detailed plan for supporting and financing home energy upgrades.
 As part of this process SEAI is testing a number of financing models and trialling some policy options that stimulate action.
 This will also help inform future Government strategy,

-Government have provided a capital budget of €800,000 in 2019 to provide funding support for a suite of project trials that SEAI will engage in to test various mechanisms for financing home retrofit.
+Government have provided a capital budget of €800,000 in 2019.
+This is to provide funding support for a suite of project trials that SEAI will engage in to test various mechanisms for financing home retrofit.
 The results of these trials will also be used to inform the future strategy of financing home retrofit in Ireland.

-Research carried out on behalf of SEAI has shown that the reason many homeowners do not carry out an energy upgrade on their home, or curtail the depth of the upgrade, is due to lack of funds.
+Research has shown that the reason many homeowners do not carry out an energy upgrade on their home.
+They also do not curtail the depth of the upgrade, due to lack of funds.
 This research also shows that over 85% of those who upgrade their home do so using their own funds.

 Lack of funds

-A lack of available financing has been identified as the main barrier by homeowners who wish to carry out home energy efficiency upgrades (eg insulating your walls, attic).
-Not having sufficient funds also impacts the number of measures people carry out at the same time.
+A lack of available financing has been identified as the main barrier by homeowners who wish to carry out home energy efficiency upgrades.
+This includes insulating your walls, attic etc. Not having sufficient funds also impacts the number of measures people carry out at the same time.

-Further research of Irish consumers has also shown that almost half (44%) would consider taking out a loan to pay for energy efficiency improvements, therefore unlocking this potential could lead to significant savings.
+Further research has also shown that almost half (44%) would consider taking out a loan for energy efficiency improvements.
+Unlocking this potential could lead to significant savings.